 - Compute (VMs): 68%

 This isn’t very surprising since most virtual desktop environments are CPU-heavy, so compute being the largest component makes a lot of sense.
 Still, it is nice to be able to quantitively confirm this assumption.

-Now that we know that compute and storage spend account for 90% of total Azure costs when deploying virtual desktops, let’s focus on strategies to reduce the cost of these components.
+Now that we know that compute and storage spend account for 90% of total costs when deploying virtual desktops, let’s focus on Azure optimization strategies to reduce the cost of these components.

 One simple and obvious strategy to reduce cost is to use Azure Reserved Instances for the virtual machines running the desktop workloads.
 This is a good first step, but it doesn’t go far enough in making Azure as efficient as possible.

 Three-year compute reservations save roughly 50%-60% of the compute costs and one-year reservations save 30% or so.
 Once a reservation is purchased, it makes no sense to deallocate or destroy desktop VMs (since the capacity is already pre-paid for) and the resources will continue running 24/7.
 Because a typical work week for a virtual desktop user is about 50 hours, which is 30% of the time (50 hours out of 168 in a week), it becomes apparent that using even 3-year reservations doesn’t save us as much as a finely tuned autoscaling system would by deallocating - or even better - destroying VMs when they are no longer in use and re-creating them when they are needed again.